 The outfit detailed that the company is “evaluating a potential LNG carrier acquisition in 2025”.

-The company said that in the near term, an LNG carrier would support the delivery of volumes in its portfolio.
+Excelerate said that in the near term, an LNG carrier would support the delivery of volumes in its portfolio.

-Excelerate currently controls 11 FSRUs, one of which is under construction and scheduled for delivery in 2026.
+It currently controls 11 FSRUs, one of which is under construction and scheduled for delivery in 2026.

 “We expect that, under these agreements, the first purchase will be made during the fourth quarter of 2024,” the outfit said.

-Excelerate’s third quarter net income slipped slightly to $45.5m, down from $46.5m in the same three months of 2023.
+Excelerate’s third-quarter net income slipped slightly to $45.5m, down from $46.5m in the same three months of 2023.

-The company said the fall was primarily due to the transition of the 173,467-cbm FSRU Excelerate Sequoia (built 2020) to a time-charter agreement in the first quarter of 2024, increased business development costs and a decrease in other gas sales opportunities.
+The company said the drop was primarily due to the transition of the 173,467-cbm FSRU Excelerate Sequoia (built 2020) to a time-charter agreement in the first quarter of 2024, increased business development costs and a decrease in other gas sales opportunities.
 It said this was partially offset by higher interest income.

-Excelerate’s third quarter 2024 revenue fell to $193.4m from $275.5m in the same period a year earlier.
+Excelerate’s third-quarter revenue fell to $193.4m from $275.5m in the same period a year earlier.

 President and chief executive Steven Kobos said: “Excelerate delivered another quarter of solid financial and operational performance.

-“Our core regasification business provides us with the financial foundation necessary to execute our growth strategy.”
-Kobos continued, “As a US LNG company with a global presence, we are focused on expanding our reach in both new and existing markets around the world.”
+“As a US LNG company with a global presence, we are focused on expanding our reach in both new and existing markets around the world,” he said.